-I wrote this a couple of years ago for a competition – my first, and to date last, attempt at a short story.
+I wrote this a couple of years ago for a competition – my first, and until recently last, attempt at a short story.
 I posted it briefly at the time, until my husband emailed me a news article covering a story about a man who had just done pretty much the same thing as my “hero”, only in a different location.
 I have no idea what his back story was, but it didn’t seem right to leave my – entirely fictional – version in place at the time.

 Anyway, here it is.
 With a bit of distance I can see a few things I’d change – but that would only be displacement activity to keep me from editing book 2…

 The entrance to Euston Square station had always reminded Simon of a mouth.
 It was the way it yawned open at that rakish angle to the street, disgorging commuters and students and confused tourists through its great, big, dentist-wide smile onto the pavement outside.
 You couldn’t say that about every tube station.
 He liked it.
 He’d always liked it.

 That’s why he’d decided to start there.
 That, of course, and because it was the place he’d met Zillah for their first date.
 To go for their first date, rather.
 Not even he would ask a girl to a tube station for a date.
 Not the first one, anyway.